-With more than a billion users, Instagram is one of the most popular social networks on the web today, seeing more than 100 million unique visits per month on mobile alone.
-It’s the eighth-biggest online community today, behind Facebook and fellow Facebook-owned companies Messenger and WhatsApp, along with popular international chat apps WeChat, QQ, and Viber.
-With the exception of WeChat, all of those applications are dedicated to messaging, which makes Instagram the third-biggest social network in the world and the second-biggest in North America.
-It’s a massively important platform for users and brands alike, with most people using the site to follow not just their friends, but the content that piques their interest.
+Instagram has more than a billion users around the world, making it one of the most popular social networks on the web today.
+It’s a massively-important platform for users and brands alike.
+After all, most people use the site not just to follow their friends, but to follow celebrities, animals, and so much more.
 Whether you’re using Instagram to see what your friends from college are doing, uploading your own photos and videos from your daily life, or using the Instagram Stories option as a Snapchat replacement, there’s no shortage of opportunities on Instagram.

 That’s where we come in.
 Let’s take a look at four of our favorite repost apps for Instagram today.

-When first downloaded and installed onto your Android device, Repost for Instagram – Regrann will greet you with a short tutorial followed by the Settings screen.
+Our top pick is Regrann, a reposting app for Android that is sure to make it easy to reshare posts on your page.
+When first downloaded and installed onto your Android device, Regrann will greet you with a short tutorial followed by the Settings screen.
 The app provides a few different modes to choose from: a Standby Mode, a Selection Pop-up Mode, Quick Save Mode, Quick Repost mode, and a Quick Post Later mode.

 Standby mode is when you’d rather not have the listener feature active.
 You can set it to a mode that will save posts to your phone for use at a later time.
 Then, there is the more convenient choice, Selection Pop-up Mode, that will open your app whenever you copy a link for reposting.
 Quick Repost will shoot out, well, a quick repost of the link.
 Quick Save, saves the post link to your phone, and Quick Post Later, will store your post and then repost it at a set time.